 Able to undertake the most demanding wilderness assignment, Stephen is a trained Wilderness EMT, a former Registered Maine Guide, and a long-time Outward Bound Wilderness Instructor.

-In the summer and fall of 2015 Stephen led a self-supported 350-mile canoe expedition in arctic Alaska photographing for an upcoming exhibit at the Smithsonian Institution Museum of Natural History in Washington, D.C.
+In the summer and fall of 2015 Stephen was the co-leader of a self-supported 350-mile canoe expedition in arctic Alaska photographing for an upcoming exhibit at the Smithsonian Institution Museum of Natural History in Washington, D.C.
 (Encountering 23 grizzly bears along the way!)

 Stephen's powerful connection to his subject matter results in the most evocative images.
 According to The Washington Times "the result is always the same: a masterful, some might even say seductive, introduction to his chosen destination."